VERITAS

 What courts have already taken back from the bar.

-The number above is our best estimate of monetary sanctions, cost orders, and fee-shifting awards levied on U.S. attorneys for filings containing AI-fabricated citations.
+The number above is our best estimate of monetary sanctions, cost orders, and fee-shifting awards levied on U.S. attorneys for filings containing AI-generated citations that could not be verified.
 It climbs from the conservative floor (publicly-reported direct sanctions only) to the defensible ceiling (including published cost orders and diverted court time).

 The record so far